NullMode/HealthSync/README.md

 - safari
 - chromium

-Note: extensive testing has only been performed with Chrome.
+Note: extensive testing has only been performed with Chrome & Firefox.

 #### Google